Warren Terhune: Governorship

 Terhune was appointed Governor of American Samoa on March 18, 1919, and took office on June 10, 1919.
 Terhune faced many issues during his term, many involving economic issues like tax revenue.
 Other issues stemmed from race, like revising restrictions on intermarriages between whites and ethnic Samoans; controversy erupted when he banned marriages between Navy sailors and Samoan natives.
 The religious Christian Samoans not only claimed racism but that the law encouraged sailors to have sexual relations with young native girls, knowing they would never have to take responsibility for their actions.
 He took further action against the native people of the islands by stripping a number of tribal leaders of power.
 As his rationale, he wrote, "The natives are very charming people, but very childish... of the STONE AGE and are not capable of managing their affairs with wisdom."
-His actions helped lead to the anti-imperialism Mau movement.
+His actions helped lead to the anti-imperialist Mau movement.
 Terhune's executive officer, Lieutenant Commander Creed H. Boucher sided with the Mau, so Terhune had him replaced.
 Boucher was later found guilty of fomenting unrest among the Samoans.
 However, the replacement, Commander A. C. Kail, likewise proved not to work well with Terhune, and also supported the Mau cause.
 Terhune's first run-in with the Mau occurred when a group of Samoans returned to the island from the United States, seeking to enter the land development business.
 He established the sixth American Samoan government department on November 15, 1919, with the establishment of the American Samoa Department of Public Works.